This post may contain affiliate links. Please read my disclosure policy.

 Why is there cornmeal in the filling?

 Cornmeal adds a nice textural feature to the pie filling.
 While it doesn’t make the filling grainy or lumpy, cornmeal helps give the top of the pie a beautiful golden brown color.
 You can’t tell there’s cornmeal in the filling, nor can you taste it.
 Cornmeal is a terrific thickening agent, even in the small amount included in this recipe.

-- First, prepare a single 9-inch pie crust and refrigerate until needed.
+- First, prepare a single 9-inch pie crust in a metal or aluminum pie pan and refrigerate until needed.